When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 Save a 3-6 month emergency fund so you’re not caught off guard when an emergency happens (because it will!).

-Not only does a budget help you organize your finances and save money, but it gives you the freedom to spend how you see fit.
+Not only will a budget help you organize your finances and save money, but it gives you the freedom to spend how you see fit.
+But, make sure you track your spending to stay on budget.

 Is frugal an insult?